 - Are from people who have not had significant or recent investment in their leadership or personal development: We are seeking to support people who have not benefitted from other leadership programmes or alternative forms of support to their leadership or development.
 In this we include support such as extensive coaching, or programmes supporting the organisation to grow or develop.

 - Are from organisations operating in the most statistically disadvantaged areas according to the 2019 Indices of Multiple Deprivation

 - Are from relatively young or early stage organisations: Whilst we cannot work with organisations which have been incorporated for less than two years, we are keen to support leaders of organisations which are in their early stages of development

 - Demonstrate strong social impact and community benefit from the organisation’s activities and scope for the programme to deepen this impact

-We will also aim to ensure a diverse range of locations from within each region are represented in each cohort and particularly encourage applications from groups under-represented in leadership positions, including from minoritised ethnic communities and disabled people.
+We will also aim to ensure a diverse range of locations from within each region are represented in each cohort.

 About the partners

 Power to Change is the independent trust that supports community businesses in England.